Allan Warrack: Political career

 After the election, Lougheed appointed Warrack Minister of Lands and Forests.
 In the 1975 general election, he defeated three other candidates.
 After the election, Lougheed moved Warrack to the Ministry of Utilities and Telephones.
 He retired from provincial politics at dissolution of the Assembly in 1979.

 Late life

 After leaving politics, Warrack became a Professor (Emeritus) at the University of Alberta with the Department of Marketing, Business Economics and Law in the Faculty of Business.
 He is also the Associate Dean of the Master of Public Management Program and Vice-President of Administration.
-He holds a position on the National Research Council of Canada.
+He holds a position on the National Research Council Canada.